DataAthleteChamp/H-S-Codesign/README.md

 - It loads `x_train.npy` as the representative calibration dataset.
 - It converts the model to fully INT8 TensorFlow Lite format.
 - It exports:
-  - `python/gen/model.tflite`
+  - `python/quantized_model/model.tflite`
-  - `python/gen/model.c`
+  - `python/quantized_model/model.c`
-  - `python/gen/model.h`
+  - `python/`quantized_model `/model.h`
 - It then evaluates the quantized TFLite model on the cached test data to verify the exported model still performs correctly.

 ## ESP32 Program

-`esp32_camera_classifier/` is the embedded deployment target for the quantized model.
+`esp32/` is the embedded deployment target for the quantized model.

-- `esp32_camera_classifier/main/main.cpp` captures camera frames on the ESP32-S3, center-crops the frame, resizes it to the model input size, applies MobileNetV2-style preprocessing, and sends the result to the inference code.
+- `esp32/main/main.cpp` captures camera frames on the ESP32-S3, center-crops the frame, resizes it to the model input size, applies MobileNetV2-style preprocessing, and sends the result to the inference code.
-- `esp32_camera_classifier/main/inference.cpp` loads `model.c` and `model.h` with TensorFlow Lite Micro, quantizes the input to `int8`, runs inference, and converts the output back to floating-point scores.
+- `esp32/main/inference.cpp` loads `model.c` and `model.h` with TensorFlow Lite Micro, quantizes the input to `int8`, runs inference, and converts the output back to floating-point scores.
-- The ESP32 firmware expects the generated model files from `python/gen/`.
+- The ESP32 firmware expects the generated model files from `python/quantized_model/`.
-- The current embedded pipeline performs classification on the center crop of the camera frame.
-It does not run face detection on-device.
-- PSRAM is used for the frame buffer and tensor arena, and the partition table is enlarged so the firmware can include the model binary.

 To build and flash the ESP32-S3 app from an ESP-IDF shell: